-The third holiday season since the pandemic started is nearly here, and around 300 people are still dying of the coronavirus every day, on average, according to NBC News' tally.
+The third holiday season since the pandemic started is underway, and more than 400 people are still dying of Covid every day, on average, according to NBC News' tally.
 Average daily cases have risen nearly 45% in the last two weeks.

-Here's the latest guidance from the Centers for Disease Control and Prevention and the Food and Drug Administration, as well as expert advice, about how to get tests without paying out of pocket, check when an at-home test expires and interpret a negative result if you have symptoms or known exposure.
+Here's how to get tests without paying out of pocket, check when an at-home test expires and interpret a negative result if you have symptoms or known exposure.

-Private insurance and Medicare cover eight at-home tests a month
+Private insurance and Medicare still cover eight at-home tests per month

 PCR lab tests are also fully covered through private insurance and Medicare.